-Already released as the Japanese Domestic Market (ah, that legendary 'JDM' abbreviation that's been rice-rocket freaks' and watch aficionados' darling for so many decades!) models, the new Seiko Prospex Diver Scuba Giugiaro Design Limited Edition (available as refs.
+Already released as the Japanese Domestic Market (ah, that legendary 'JDM' abbreviation that's been rice-rocket freaks' and watch aficionados' darling for so many decades!) models, the 2017 limited-edition Seiko Prospex Diver Scuba Giugiaro Design (available at the time of writing as refs.
 SBEE001 & SBEE002) is an almost perfect re-issue of the model from the 1980s that had a great potential, but for some reason failed to become an icon of industrial design.
-Well, I can only welcome the Japanese brand's decision to give the collection a second chance, even as only a limited edition model.
+I can only welcome the Japanese brand's decision to give the collection a second chance, even as only a limited-edition model.

 Coming soon to a store near you, the new Victorinox Swiss Army I.N.O.X.
 Carbon (refs.
 241776 & 241777) military-style collection offers you a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
 Despite being somewhat overpriced, the I.N.O.X.
 Carbon still gives you tons of style and comfort in return for that hard-earned cash.

 Japanese / Quartz

 The Japanese brand has been in the business of (also) making GPS-equipped watches for quite some time now.
 Their new Citizen Promaster Navihawk Satellite Wave GPS (ref.
 CC9030-51E) is a fine example of how you can get a lot of experience, a block of high-grade steel, a handful of silicon parts and create an absolutely wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!

 The upcoming premiere of Star Wars: The Force Awakens is just a couple of months away and Nixon has already unveiled a number of Star Wars-themed timekeepers.
 There, if I understand correctly, will be sort of 'official' watches of the series.
 Besides the inevitable "Stormtroopers", and "Imperial Pilots", there is also a full-black Nixon 51-30 Darth Vader: a limited edition device that pays homage to the most iconic character of the series.
 And, yes: all three models are dedicated to agents of the dark side of the Force.
 Ah, that irresistible attractiveness of Evil!